niorko/android-sdk/README.md

 After completing the steps above the Infinario Android SDK is now included in your app and ready to be used.
 <h2>Usage</h2>
 <h3>Basic Interface</h3>
 Once the IDE is set up, you may start using the Infinario library in your code.
-First you need to you need to know the URI of your Infinario API instance, usualy <code>https://api.infinario.com</code> and your <code>companyToken</code> (located at the Company / Overview page in the web application).
+First you need to you need to know the URI of your Infinario API instance, usually <code>https://api.infinario.com</code> and your <code>companyToken</code> (located at the Company / Overview page in the web application).
 To interact with the Infinario SDK, you need to obtain an instance of the Infinario class using the <code>application's context</code> and <code>companyToken</code> (the URI parameter is optional):
 <pre><code>// Use public Infinario instance
 Infinario infinario = Infinario.getInstance(getApplicationContext(), companyToken);